pavithraes/xprof/README.md

 # XProf (+ Tensorboard Profiler Plugin)
-XProf includes a suite of profiling tools for [JAX](https://jax.readthedocs.io/), [TensorFlow](https://www.tensorflow.org/), and [PyTorch/XLA](https://github.com/pytorch/xla).
-These tools help you understand, debug and optimize machine learning programs to run on CPUs, GPUs and TPUs.

 XProf offers a number of tools to analyse and visualize the performance of your model across multiple devices.
 Some of the tools include: